"Democracy is not freedom. Democracy is two wolves and a lamb voting on what to eat for lunch."

 - The DC Comics character Anarky is, well, a teen anarchist with strong views on how democracy has failed and should be overthrown.

 Spider Jerusalem: You want to know about voting.
 I'm here to tell you about voting.
-Imagine you're locked in a huge underground nightclub filled with sinners, whores, freaks, and unnameable things that rape pit bulls for fun.
+Imagine you're locked in a huge underground nightclub filled with sinners, whores, freaks and unnameable things that rape pit bulls for fun.
 And you ain't allowed out until you all vote on what you're going to do tonight.
-YOU like to put your feet up and watch television.
-THEY like to have sex with normal people using knives, guns, and brand-new sexual organs that you did not know existed.
+You like to put your feet up and watch "Republican Party Reservation".
+They like to have sex with normal people using knives, guns and brand-new sexual organs that you did not know existed.
 So you vote for television, and everyone else, as far as the eye can see, votes to fuck you with switchblades.
 That's voting.
 You're welcome.

 - Used in a Judge Dredd storyline.
 A referendum is held in Mega-City One - a literal police state - about whether to restore democracy.
 But at this point, the city has been a dictatorship for over 40 years, so the overwhelming majority of those who even bothered to vote choose to maintain the status quo.